Ee-Chee/Spiced-Academy-tabasco-curriculum/wk8_redis/README.md

 Ubuntu users should be able to type `sudo apt-get install redis-server` to download and install.

-Windows users are out of luck!
+Windows users who are not using WSL are out of luck!
 Redis does not work on your OS.
 However, there is a <a href="https://github.com/MSOpenTech/redis">Windows port</a> of Redis you can try.
 Alternatively, you can talk to your friendly neighborhood SPICED instructor about using a Redis installation on a different machine.

 After installation, you can start Redis by typing the following: